Tightening Quantum Speed Limits for Almost All States: Quantum Speed Limits for Qutrits

 \section{Quantum Speed Limits for Qutrits}

 In this section we study the new bounds in Eqs.~\eqref{eq:qsl_gba} and~\eqref{eq:qsl_tilde} for the case of qutrits, and we compare them to the one in Eq.~\eqref{eq:QSL_mixed}.
-The spectrum $\Lambda=\{\lambda_1,\lambda_2,\lambda_3\}$ can be represented with the standard 2-simplex $\Delta_2$ (equilateral triangle), or by its projection on the the plane defined by $\lambda_1$ and $\lambda_2$, since the third component $\lambda_3$ has to be equal to $1-\lambda_1-\lambda_2$, and where $\lambda_1+\lambda_2\leq1$.
-Of this space, we only need to consider the portion \circled{1} given by $0\leq \lambda_1\leq 1/2$, $\lambda_2\leq\lambda_1$ and $\lambda_2\leq 1-2\lambda_2$ (see Fig.~\ref{fig:qutrits})~\cite{Bengtsson2008}.
-This region is determined by the three vertices $(0,0,1)$ (green dot), $(1/2,0,1/2)$ (yellow dot), and $(1/3,1/3,1/3)$ (red dot), that correspond to a pure state, a mixed state with two identical eigenvalues equal to $1/2$, and the maximally mixed state, respectively, and delimited by the segments that connects these vertices.
-These segments are characterized by two kinds of degeneracy: the one that connects the pure state to the mixed state associated to $(1/2,0,1/2)$ (given by $(\lambda_1,0,1-\lambda_1)$, solid blue line), is composed of fully non-degenerate mixed states, while the other two segments (dashed blue lines) contain mixed states with two identical eigenvalues (the same degeneracy structure as for pure states).
+The spectrum $\Lambda=\{\lambda_1,\lambda_2,\lambda_3\}$ can be represented with the standard 2-simplex $\Delta_2$ (equilateral triangle), or by its projection onto the plane defined by $\lambda_1$ and $\lambda_2$, since the third component $\lambda_3$ has to be equal to $1-\lambda_1-\lambda_2$, and $\lambda_1+\lambda_2\leq1$.
+Within this space, we only need to consider the region \circled{1} given by $0\leq \lambda_1\leq 1/2$, $\lambda_2\leq\lambda_1$ and $\lambda_2\leq 1-2\lambda_2$ (see Fig.~\ref{fig:qutrits})~\cite{Bengtsson2008}.
+This region is determined by the three vertices $(0,0,1)$ (green dot), $(1/2,0,1/2)$ (yellow dot), and $(1/3,1/3,1/3)$ (red dot), that correspond to a pure state, a mixed state with two identical eigenvalues equal to $1/2$, and the maximally mixed state, respectively, and delimited by the segments that connect these vertices.
+These segments are characterized by two kinds of degeneracy: the one that connects the pure state to the mixed state associated with $(1/2,0,1/2)$ (given by $(\lambda_1,0,1-\lambda_1)$, solid blue line), is composed of fully non-degenerate mixed states, while the other two segments (dashed blue lines) contain mixed states with two identical eigenvalues (the same degeneracy structure as for pure states).

 We generated Haar random states and Hamiltonians, and then studied the three different bounds in the region \circled{1} (see Fig.~\ref{fig:qutrits}).
 As described in the main text, $T_\Phi = T_{\mathcal{L}} > T_\Theta$ at the pure vertex.
 The bound $T_\Theta$ is constant along the dashed lines, while it can vary continuously along the solid solid blue line.
-For the all of the generated Hamiltonians, $\max[T_\Theta,T_\Phi]-T_{\mathcal{L}}>0$.
+For all of the generated Hamiltonians, $\max[T_\Theta,T_\Phi]-T_{\mathcal{L}}>0$.